New EVENTS

 ART NEWS

-George Condo is showing at both Hauser & Wirth and Sprüth Magers.
-Getty Images To receive Morning Links in your inbox every weekday, sign up for our Breakfast with ARTnews newsletter.
-The
+Too right?
+Germany’s new culture minister is feeling the heat. ullstein bild via Getty Images To receive Morning Links in your inbox every weekday, sign up for our Breakfast with ARTnews newsletter.